-Whether you have a fixed business premises such as a cafe or yoga studio, or you are a mobile business with a service area such as a plumber, I can help you reach local clients
+Whether you have a fixed business premise such as a cafe or yoga studio, or you are a mobile business with a service area such as a plumber, I can help you reach local clients.

 For search engines such as Google to rank your website, it first needs to crawl it.
 Load speed and how easily it can read the core content of that page all play their part.
 I ensure that using semantic coding, correct use of heading tags, and optimised images can all help with this.

 Google now says it will prioritise mobile-friendly websites — websites that have responsive content layout which adapts for small smartphone and tablet devices.
 For a web designer, this can be easy to implement for an existing website, so make sure your website is mobile-responsive.

 Search engines read text content, so having a good amount of text on each page helps search engines see the relevancy of what your business or service is offering.
 The more you can write about your service, the more a search engine can see your relevance.